benjaminudoh10/feature_app/README.md

 7. Run tests `python tests.py`

 ## Deployment
-This application was deployed to pythonanywhere.com which has servers that run on Ubuntu.
+This application was deployed to pythonanywhere.com which runs on Ubuntu server.
 It was deployed by cloning the application from the current repository on github and setting up the database.

->Visit http://ben-feature-req.pythonanywhere.com/ to view the current landing page of this project.
+>Visit http://benjaminudoh10.pythonanywhere.com/ to view the current landing page of this project.